 Relevant Reading: Top 10 Blogs for Architects

 As a supplement to blogging, case studies can also provide educational material for your target audience and prospective clients.
 Case studies are written proof of how your services have benefited previous clients, helping leverage your reputation and brand.
-This type of content is going to be most effective in your content marketing strategy, as the solid proof is what interests potential clients the most.
+This type of content is going to be most effective in your content marketing strategy.
+It is solid proof is what interests potential clients the most.

 Check out some of the previous case studies we’ve generated for our clients.